-We have a main office in Windsor, Ontario and are pleased to serve the surrounding areas, including:
+We are located in Windsor, Ontario, and are pleased to serve the surrounding areas, including:

 and many more local towns and cities.
 To get connected with one of our knowledgeable lawyers, contact us at (866) 320-4770 to discuss your claim at no-charge and no-obligation.
 One of our staff members will connect you with one of our barristers best suited in handling your specific claim.